 - Greet the accompanist, give them your music, communicate your tempo, and make sure they don’t have any questions about your chart (including whether they should give you a starting pitch or play an introduction).

-- Greet the casting committee and “slate” by providing your name and the title of the piece you’ll be singing.
-Take particular care not to rush through your slate—you want to sound relaxed and confident!
+- Greet the casting committee and “slate” by providing your name and the title and source (composer and/or show) of the piece you’ll be singing.
+Take particular care not to rush through your slate—you want to sound relaxed and confident, and make absolutely sure they know your name!

 - Look down at the floor and prepare to sing.
-Recall to mind the answers to a few crucial questions, that you’ve presumably answered while preparing for the performance:
+Recall to mind the answers to six crucial questions, that you’ve presumably answered while preparing for the performance:

 - What do you want from them?